Counting the number of balls in the over

 Waiting for your signal to be acknowledged by the scorers

 Never let the game go on until your signal has been answered by the scorers.
-On occasions you have to make two or even three signals involving just one delivery.
+On occasions, you have to make two or even three signals involving just one delivery.
 As an example consider this case – a no-ball is bowled which is missed by the batter, resulting in the ball hitting the stumps and flying to the boundary.
 Firstly, after calling no-ball, you need to signal no-ball and wait for the scorers to respond.
 You then need to signal byes to tell the scorers the ball was not hit and again wait for that signal to be acknowledged.
-Finally you need to signal the boundary four and again wait for the signal to be acknowledged.
+Finally, you need to signal boundary four and again wait for the signal to be acknowledged.

 Standing at point

 On occasions, it is better to umpire at a point rather than the expected square leg.
 An example of this would be if you are having trouble seeing the crease lines because of the glare of the sun.
 As a courtesy, advise the fielding captain of your decision.

 If the bowler asks you to move back (or forward) a little because of the style of his run-up, do so willingly without complaint.
 Stand absolutely still when the bowler is running in and delivering the ball so as not to distract the facing batter.
 If you are in the way of a bowler or fielder trying to stop the ball or take a catch, they have the right of way, so move out of their way.